lombard-finance/sui-move-contracts/setup/README.md

 ### Recommended Starting Point

-- Begin with the `testMinter` script to grant your address minter capabilities.
+- Begin with the `testAddMinter` script to grant your address minter capabilities.